Customer engagement is one of the fundamental metrics that powers your conversion funnel as well as help you build brand loyalty.

 Don’t overuse those CTAs but make sure to experiment with colors and positioning to improve their performance.

 10. Add images and videos

 Visual content is known for its ability to catch and hold attention.

 Don’t just decorate your landing pages with visuals, though.
 Make those images useful and meaningful.
-Empty stock photography is not going to help but useful screenshots, how-to videos, product walk-throughs, etc. do make an important on-page engagement method.
+Empty stock photography is not going to help but useful screenshots, free vectors, how-to videos, product walk-throughs, etc. do make an important on-page engagement method.

 Tools like InVideo allow you to create useful and engaging video content to use on your landing pages and/or inside your content.